 Dr. Blake: I have chosen multimodal analgesia +/- ketamine infusion because I do not know the anticoagulation status of this patient and he has a history that puts him at increased likelihood of being on an anticoagulant.
 An epidural or paravertebral blocks could be contraindicated if he is in fact on certain anticoagulants.
 I believe that regional anesthesia may be superior for pain control, but multimodal therapy can provide some pain control without the risks posed by regional anesthesia in this situation.
 I have concerns about administering opioids to this patient and I would try to avoid them because they could further depress breathing or cause delirium/mental status changes in this elderly patient.
 Ketamine could contribute to pain control but may also potentially cause confusion, hallucinations, or other dissociative side effects.

-Dr. Rustameyer: My biggest concern with an epidural in a trauma patient with a history of a stroke is their coagulation status.
+Dr. Rustameyer: My biggest concern with an epidural is the coagulation status of a trauma patient with a history of a stroke.
 Therefore, I would want to check prothrombin time (PT)/INR on him prior to epidural placement.
 I would also need to get a more complete medication list prior to placement.
 The benefits to an epidural for bilateral rib fractures is that I can provide localized pain control with minimal cognitive interaction of the medications.

-Thirty minutes into your consult the labs return on this patient and reveal an INR of 1.4 and platelet count of 92K.
-All other values are normal including liver function tests.
-The surgical team knows you have required a platelet count of 100K or higher for epidural placement and offers to do a platelet transfusion if you think it is necessary in order to proceed safely.
+Thirty minutes into your consult, the labs return on this patient and reveal an INR of 1.4 and platelet count of 92K.
+All other values are normal, including liver function tests.
+The surgical team knows you have required a platelet count of 100K or higher for epidural placement and offers to do a platelet transfusion if you think it is necessary to proceed safely.
 They really want this block in and feel it will help him tremendously.

-Describe your analgesic and management plan for this patient at this point along with justification for your decisions (if it is the same as in Q1 just say ‘same’).
+3. Describe your analgesic and management plan for this patient at this point along with justification for your decisions (if it is the same as in Q1 just say “same”).

-Dr. Gilloon: Same as above.
+Dr. Gilloon: Same.
 They still have not verified the patient’s medication list.
 If the patient was on warfarin, his INR would need to be normal prior to proceeding with an epidural or paravertebral catheter.
 Even if the patient is not on warfarin, an elevated INR and low platelet count pose an increased risk of bleeding.

 Dr. Jacob: I would not initiate neuraxial analgesia with an INR of 1.4, nor would I advise anyone to initiate treatment to lower an INR just to place an epidural.
 Therefore, I would proceed with multilevel intercostal block plus multimodal analgesia.

-Dr. Blake: Same as above.
+Dr. Blake: Same.
 I still do not know if the patient is taking any anticoagulants.
 The elevated INR could be the patient’s baseline, due to liver disease, or could indicate that the patient is on warfarin.
-And the marginally low platelet count as well as the somewhat elevated INR puts the patient at some increased risk for bleeding, so if he is on an anticoagulant as well, I would definitely want to avoid an epidural or paravertebral block.
+The marginally low platelet count, as well as the somewhat elevated INR, puts the patient at some increased risk for bleeding, so if he is on an anticoagulant as well, I would definitely want to avoid an epidural or paravertebral block.

 Dr. Guha: We do not commonly treat patients with rib fractures at our institution.
 We do not have specific guidelines in place for our institution regarding neuraxial techniques and anticoagulation.
 Instead, we rely on ASRA guidelines, which we communicate to our surgeons.